kanno-soe/kanno-soe/Exposition/Theory.md

 >
 > — Eihei Dōgen, *Genjōkōan*

-> *Practice amid activity is immeasurably superior to practice amid stillness.*
+> *Practice in the midst of activity surpasses practice in stillness a hundred, a thousand, a hundred million times over.*
 >
 > — Hakuin Ekaku, *Orategama* I, quoting Dahui Zonggao